ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

   * In-universe subjective single/subset source
   * In-universe subjective individual/organization source

 Note that not all suggested behaviours are absolute.
 For example, the document chunk options (see under STRUCTURAL) are not necessary; they are just one option for doing things.
 Semantic tagging is always good though — the system could probably be expanded a lot to maximize this.
-Or the automatic bibliography management option à la BiBTeX is optional too, or could be customized, etc. The basic philosophy of DCE is *FLEXIBILITY* — letting the user do what they want in an elegant manner and without undue shenanigans, intrusive 'assistance', or ugly hacks.
+Or the automatic bibliography management option à la BiBTeX is optional too, or could be customized, etc.

 ====== STRUCTURAL ======

-There are two principle structural levels for which elements need to be described: documents and texts.
-A document is a complete unit such as a book or journal article, which would comprise various textual regions (note that in typesetting some items, such as database records of titles or filenames, only one textual region would be used; in the first, either a "Document Title" or a "Standard" region type would be used, depending on how the database was being queried, that is, the presentation style of the information as a title or as standard text (such as if it were being displayed in a page that contained a list of database fields), and in the second, a "Standard" region type would be used for interface display in lists (other region types might be used at other times) (note that in any use cases when it is in a "Standard" textual region, it would still have the text type Title)).
-A textual region is a section of content that has one semantic componency, e. g. the body of a document or the title; a document is therefore comprised of texts.

-  * Liberal relationship formation and node typing: A node can be assigned any other node as its type; a relationship can be from any type of node to any other type of node even if that is not how the relationship is defined (this situation could display a warning, for example)
-  * Hopefully these traits would help keep restrictions from being a pain in the ass

 **Physical location ideas**: retail area, meditation area, soup kitchen, office (?), free shelter.
 Objective: provide a peaceful sanctuary where people can go when they need somewhere to go.
 Could have modular housing underground, extensible by addition of units?
 Meditation area & soup kitchen should be 24/7.
 Have work space for producing full-body suits? ←far-out idea, probably… Have multistory gardens, with mirrors to reflect sunlight in?